thu-coai/tatk/tatk/nlg/sclstm/README.md

 # SC-LSTM

 Semantically-conditioned LSTM (SC-LSTM) is an NLG model that generates natural linguistically varied responses based on a deep, semantically controlled LSTM architecture.

+- *Sentence planning* maps input semantic symbols (e.g. dialog acts) into an intermediary form representing the utterance.
+- *Surface realization* converts the intermediate structure into the final text.

 The code derives from [github](https://github.com/andy194673/nlg-sclstm-multiwoz).
 We modify it to support user NLG.
 The original paper can be found at [ACL Anthology](https://aclweb.org/anthology/papers/D/D15/D15-1199/)

 ## Run the code